Have you ever gone to a dealership and fell in love with a car before knowing if you can afford it? Worst feeling ever, huh?

 Buying a car isn’t a cheap investment, never rush a purchase.
 Salesmen are eager to find customers that are in a hurry, that gives them more leverage because they’re less likely to walk away without a deal.

-If you need that extra $1000 as a down payment to lower your monthly payment then wait.
-If you need a couple more points to boost up your credit score then wait.
+If you need that extra $1000 as a down payment to lower your monthly payment, then wait.
+If you need a couple more points to boost up your credit score, then wait.
 Cars are commodities, there will be another one when as soon as you turn the corner.
+When you're ready, you can start to compare auto loans or consider a personal loan to get that new car you want.